nicholaswmin/automap/README.md

 Other basic workarounds:

 - Don't use a `List`.
 Keep the list as an `Array`.
   This means it won't be decomposed and in some cases it might be an acceptable tradeoff, if your nested lists simply contain a minimal amount of items.

-- Use a `LazyList`?
+- Use a `LazyList`.
   They won't have an impact on the initial fetching but they will eventually exhibit the same behaviour when you call `list.load()` to load their contents.